cloudfoundry/diego-windows-release/README.md

   - The CONTAINERIZER_PASSWORD is the same as the one you copied from Amazon
   - The EXTERNAL_IP is the private IP of the instance (in our case 10.10.5.80)
   - The CONSUL_IPS can be retrieved by running `bosh vms` and copying the `consul_z1/0` IP address (in our case "10.10.5.11")
-  - The ETCD_CLUSTER can be retrieved by running `bosh vms` and formatting the `etcd_z1/0` IP address as a URL with port 4001 (in our case "http://10.10.5.10:4001")
+  - The ETCD_CLUSTER can be retrieved by running `bosh vms` and formatting the `etcd_z1/0` (in the diego deployment) IP address as a URL with port 4001 (in our case "http://10.10.5.10:4001")
+  - The CF_ETCD_CLUSTER can be retrieved by running `bosh vms` and formatting the `etcd_z1/0` (in the cf deployment) IP address as a URL with port 4001 (in our case "http://10.244.0.42:4001")
   - The MACHINE_NAME can be retrieved by running `hostname` inside the Windows instance (ie "WIN-3Q38P0J78DF")
   - The STACK will be "windows2012R2"
   - The ZONE will be "z1"
+  - The LOGGREGATOR_SHARED_SECRET can be retrieved from the cf deployment manifest
 ![install MSI](https://github.com/cloudfoundry-incubator/diego-windows-msi/blob/master/README_images/install_msi.png)

 1. If everything has worked correctly, you should now see the following five services running in the Task Manager